indaco/teseo/README.md

 #### Example: BreadcrumbList using NewBreadcrumbListFromUrl

 `teseo` also provides utility functions such as `NewBreadcrumbListFromUrl`, which helps you automatically generate a breadcrumb list based on the full page URL.
+This method is invaluable during development, as it helps quickly generate and structure breadcrumb navigation for dynamic or complex URLs, making debugging faster and more efficient.

 ```templ
 package main